• Skip to primary navigation

 Adult Mosquito Surveillance

-Mosquito abundance and species composition are most often determined by monitoring traps at fixed locations year after year in addition to strategically placed “floater” traps.
-Each week from April-October, JCVCD monitors approximately 50 mosquito traps at fixed locations along set routes and dozens of floater traps set in areas where we suspect mosquito activity may be occurring.
-JCVCD primarily uses four types of mosquito traps:
+Mosquito abundance and species composition are primarily determined by trapping.
+Some traps are placed at fixed locations year after year and some are strategically relocated.
+Each week from April-October, JCVCD monitors approximately 50 mosquito traps at fixed locations and places "floater" traps in other areas where we suspect mosquito activity may be occurring.
+JCVCD primarily uses four types of traps:

 Encephalitis Virus Surveillance (EVS) Traps – These traps use CO2 gas emitted by dry ice to capture host-seeking female mosquitoes.
 These traps attract a wide variety of mosquitoes, including many of our nuisance species like Aedes sierrensis and Aedes vexans and our primary disease vectors like Culex pipiens and Culex tarsalis.